Jerry Spring - Les Broncos du Montana (1963)

 He made the first episodes of 'Bernadette' for the magazine Line from 1958.
 The complete story was published in album by Fleurus in 1979.
 Between 1959 and 1961 Jijé helped his eldest son Benoît with Bonux-Boy, a series of promotional mini comics for Bonux washing powder.
 He assisted his son on the title comic and created his own stories like 'Jo Le Petit Cowboy' and some educational comics.
 He also participated in his son's sponsored magazine Total Journal, that appeared between 1966 and 1968.

 The comic ran in Pilote until 1971, and was then continued in Tintin (1973) and Super As (1979-1980).
 Although Gillain was known for being a quick and qualified worker, the technical drawings of airplanes caused a heavy workload for the generally more spontaneous draughtsman.
 Assistance was found in Daniel Chauvin, who helped Jijé with the planes and the lettering from 1967 to 1970.
+Despite all his running series, Gillain filled in for his former pupil Jean Giraud and drew several pages of the 'Blueberry' stories 'Tonnerre à l'ouest' (1964) and 'Le Cavalier perdu' (1965).
+He also filled in on the 'Barbe-Rouge' episode 'Le Pirate sans Visage' (1966) when Victor Hubinon had broken his arm.

 In 1979, he took over the pirate comic 'Barbe-Rouge' after the death of Victor Hubinon.
 Another classic series by Charlier, Jijé completed two stories in cooperation with his son Laurent Gillain, who worked under the pen name Lorg.
 Joseph Gillain died in Versailles in June 1980, while working on new episodes of 'Tanguy et Laverdure' and 'Barbe-Rouge', which were completed by Patrice Serres and Christian Gaty, respectively.